Starting 1 September 2014, 'class actions' become possible in Belgium as wellSeptember 2014

 The common cause of the collective harm must have occurred after 1 September 2014.

 Who can initiate the action for collective redress?

 The action for collective redress can only be filed by a ´group representative´.
-Consumer associations can act as a group representative, provided that they possess legal personality and sit on the Consumers´ Council or are recognised by the Minister of Economic Affairs (Test-Achats, for example).
-Other associations can also be group representatives if they (i) have had legal personality for more than three years, (ii) are recognised by the responsible Minister and (iii) have a social purpose that is directly related to the collective harm.
+Consumer associations can act as a group representative, provided that they possess legal personality and sit on the Consumers´ Council or are recognized by the Minister of Economic Affairs (Test-Achats, for example).
+Other associations can also be group representatives if they (i) have had legal personality for more than three years, (ii) are recognized by the responsible Minister and (iii) have a social purpose that is directly related to the collective harm.
 Thus, an individual consumer - whether or not represented by a lawyer - cannot initiate an action for collective redress.

 What types of harm qualify?

 The harm must have been caused by a breach of a contractual obligation of the company, or by a violation of a specific law that is designed to protect consumers.
 The legislator has (exhaustively) listed 31 statutes, including the competition law, the laws on market practices, as well as privacy legislation, all of which can serve as the basis for an action for collective redress.

 How does an action for collective redress proceed?

 Only the courts of Brussels can hear an action for collective redress.
 In a first phase, the judge must rule whether the ´group representative´ has the necessary capacity, and whether the harm qualifies for an action for collective redress (the admissibility decision).
 The judge must also determine how the group of consumers will be constituted.
 For this he can choose either an ´opt-in´ or an ´opt-out´ system.
 The judge is obliged to choose the ´opt-in´ system in the case of physical injury or moral collective harm.